Official: Haiti’s interim prime minister to step down

 “Negotiations are still in course,” Haiti Elections Minister Mathias Pierre said, adding that Joseph would go back to being minister of foreign affairs.

-“I present my compliments to the Haitian people who have shown political maturity in the face of what can be considered a coup. ...
-Our Haitian brothers gave peace a chance, while leaving the possibility that the truth could one day be restored," Henry said.

-“Now it is up to all the national leaders to walk together in unity, towards the same goal, to show that they are responsible.”

-The political turnover followed a statement Saturday from a key group of international diplomats that appeared to snub Joseph as it called for the creation of "a consensual and inclusive government.”
+The change follows a statement Saturday from a key group of international diplomats that appeared to snub Joseph as it called for the creation of "a consensual and inclusive government.”

 “To this end, it strongly encourages the designated Prime Minister Ariel Henry to continue the mission entrusted to him to form such a government,” the statement from the Core Group said.